malfoc/half_serious/readme.md

 After empathizing with and defining the requirements of the project, we proceeded with ideating.

+> Note:
+>
+>This project is an Angular test for a hiring process, in which we aimed to assess code quality and meet the requested functional requirements.
+As such, the design is not optimized for mobile devices, and responsiveness was not taken into account during development.
+While we understand the importance of responsiveness in most projects, in this case we chose to focus on other technical aspects.

 ### Inspiration & References

 - https://dribbble.com/shots/14543693--Artist-Info-Carousel-Concept